 Standardized Test Scores

-Pomona College has extended a test-optional policy for students applying for first-year and transfer admission for entry in 2022-2024.
-Under this policy, SAT or ACT scores are not required to apply but students may choose to self-report them on their applications.
-Pomona College will accept scores from the new Electronic SAT.
+Pomona College is test optional.
+SAT or ACT scores are not required to apply but students may choose to self-report them on their application.
+Pomona College will accept scores from the SAT or any version of the ACT.

 How do I choose whether or not to include my test scores as part of my application?